 But more than that, Electroimpact is involved in the early stages of project planning to help manufacturers plan factory space, production processes and workflows.
 For example, Electroimpact supplied a complete assembly line system to a UK plant in Burnley for its new engine program.

 Electroimpact’s business ethos is unique among manufacturers, described by Ben Hempstead, mechanical engineering lead and chief of staff at Electroimpact, as “the ultimate engineer’s company.”
 It is an engineering-driven business and most of its 430 employees, including senior management, are highly skilled engineers.
 A small team owns each project—through the complete lifecycle—and is responsible for first customer contact and concept planning through design, build, installation and support, which includes finance, sales and marketing.

 On day one, Electroimpact empowers and motivates its engineers with a company checkbook and keys to all the buildings.
-Project ownership is important to individual engineers, the business and enables continuous improvement.
+Project ownership is important to individual engineers and the business, and enables continuous improvement.